Thukyd/azure-search-openai-hackathon/README.md

 - set up a project to learn practice learn prompting - could be also used for customers at some time.
 Ideally we connect this with the evaluatio tool.

 [def]: ttps://learn.microsoft.com/en-us/azure/search/vector-search-ranking#reciprocal-rank-fusion-rrf-for-hybrid-querie

+Lessson learned
+=> If we are not happy with the performance of Cognigy Knowledge AI  we can subsitite component with Azure Cognigy Services.
+This ranges from using all Azure Services to handle the import, chunking, indexing and retrieval of data or decide to handle